oneandhalffeet/spark-match/README.md

 # Matchmaking Engine

+A high-performance in-memory matchmaking engine for dating applications, built with Go.

 ## Project Description

-a high-performance in-memory matchmaking engine for a dating app.
-The system should allow users to register profiles and retrieve the top 5 most compatible matches in real time.A combination of geohashing, scoring logic, and smart memory structures to make the system fast and extensible, even without a real database.
+This system implements a real-time matchmaking service that uses geohashing for efficient location-based filtering and pre-computed match scores for instant retrieval.
+Users can register profiles and get their top 5 most compatible matches based on age similarity, shared interests, and location proximity.

 ## Architecture Decisions